PacktPublishing/Machine-Learning-with-scikit-learn-Quick-Start-Guide/README.md

 **Classification, regression, and clustering techniques in Python**

 ## What is this book about?
-<span class="sugar_field" id="description">Scikit-learn is a robust machine learning library for the Python programming language.
+Scikit-learn is a robust machine learning library for the Python programming language.
 It provides a set of supervised and unsupervised learning algorithms.
-This book is the easiest way to learn how to deploy, optimize, and evaluate all of the important machine learning algorithms that scikit-learn provides.</span>
+This book is the easiest way to learn how to deploy, optimize, and evaluate all of the important machine learning algorithms that scikit-learn provides.

 This book covers the following exciting features:
 Learn how to work with all scikit-learn's machine learning algorithms